codaamok/Get-CMUnusedSources/README.md

 - Optionally filter the ConfigMGr content object search by specifying one or more of the following:  `-Applications`,  `-Packages`,  `-Drivers`,  `-DriverPackages`,  `-OSImages`,  `-OSUpgradeImages`,  `-BootImages`,  `-DeploymentPackages`.
 - Optionally create a log file, enable log rotation, set a maximum log file size and how many rotated log files to keep.
 - Optionally produce a HTML report, and thanks to [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML), from there you can export to CSV/PDF/XSLX.
 See an example of the HTML report [here](https://www.cookadam.co.uk/Get-CMUnusedSources_ExampleHTMLReport.html).
-- The script uses runspaces so you can control how many threads are concurrently used.

 ## Examples